zaitanabil/Airline-Tweets-Sentiment/README.md

 In summary, these findings underscore the importance of social media as a tool for understanding customer experiences and shaping airline strategies.

 ## Part 2 - Sentiment Analysis Model

+### Overview
+This section details the creation and refinement of a machine learning model designed to predict the sentiment of tweets related to airlines.
+The process includes data preprocessing, model implementation, iterative refinement, and evaluation.

+### 1. Model Implementation

+#### Objective
+Develop a machine learning model to predict the sentiment (`airline_sentiment`) of a tweet based on its contents.

+#### Methodology
+To address this objective, we explored various machine learning classifiers, each with their unique strengths and suited for different types of data distributions.
+Our approach was to compare and select the model that best fits our data and prediction goals.
+The following classifiers were considered, along with their respective hyperparameter grids for tuning:

+- **Multinomial Naive Bayes**: Ideal for text classification with discrete features.
+Hyperparameters: `classifier__alpha` values of [0.1, 1, 10].

+- **Bernoulli Naive Bayes**: Suitable for making predictions from binary feature vectors.
+Hyperparameters: `classifier__alpha` values of [0.1, 1, 10].

+- **Logistic Regression**: A robust classifier that works well for binary classification problems.
+Hyperparameters: `classifier__C` values of [0.1, 1, 10] and `classifier__max_iter` values of [100, 200].

+- **Support Vector Classifier (SVC)**: Effective in high dimensional spaces, especially useful for text classification tasks.
+Hyperparameters: `classifier__C` values of [0.1, 1, 10] and `classifier__kernel` options of ['linear', 'rbf', 'poly'].

+- **Random Forest Classifier**: A strong classifier that uses ensemble learning and is less prone to overfitting.
+Hyperparameters: `classifier__n_estimators` values of [100, 200] and `classifier__max_depth` values of [10, 20, None].

+The selection of these classifiers was driven by their widespread use and proven effectiveness in sentiment analysis tasks.
+Our methodology involves using a pipeline to preprocess text data and grid search to find the best hyperparameters for each model.
+Libraries and frameworks used in this process include scikit-learn, NLTK for text processing, and Pandas for data manipulation.

+### 2. Data Preprocessing

+#### Overview
+[Explain the preprocessing steps taken to prepare the data for the model.
+This may include cleaning, normalization, tokenization, etc.]

+#### Preprocessing Steps
+- Step 1: [Description]
+- Step 2: [Description]
+- ...

+### 3. Model Refinement

+#### Initial Model
+[Discuss the initial model's performance and any observed limitations.]

+#### Refinement Process
+[Detail the process of refining the model, including any additional data transformation techniques or hyperparameter tuning employed.
+Mention each iteration and the changes made.]

+#### Refinement Results
+- Iteration 1: [Summary of changes and results]
+- Iteration 2: [Summary of changes and results]
+- ...

+### 4. Model Evaluation

+#### Evaluation Metric
+[Discuss the chosen evaluation metric for the model and justify why it is appropriate for this analysis.]

+#### Model Performance
+[Document the final model's performance, including metrics such as accuracy, precision, recall, F1-score, etc. Include any relevant graphs or charts.]

+#### Improvements
+[Summarize the improvements made through each iteration and how they impacted the model's performance.]

+### Conclusion
+[Provide a concise conclusion, summarizing the model development process, key takeaways, and potential areas for future work.]

 ## Part 3 - Path to Production